WebContainer/Chrome-WebContainer/README.md

 # Implementation

-Given a WASM binary.
-E.g. see [WASM C Example](https://github.com/groundwater/wasm-c-example).
-We create a libc-compatible system which that _wasm_ binary can interact with e.g. `open()` or `socket()`.
+The `webcontainerc` process, launched in a sandbox by the privileged `webcontainerd` process runs _wasm_ bundles.
+Bundles must be compiled with a compatible libc implementation, e.g. [musl-wasm](https://github.com/WebContainer/musl-wasm).

-Those _system calls_ requiring I/O will be brokered through a privileged process.
+The _system calls_ requiring I/O will be brokered through a privileged process.

 ```
 (sandbox)                 (privileged)